-But after a while you begin confusing one connection with another.
-You’re making new contacts everyday but can’t remember what you’ve said to each.
-You wonder where you got up to with each contact and you start confusing conversations and people all together.
+But after a while, you begin confusing one connection with another.
+You’re making new contacts every day but can’t remember what you’ve said to each.
+You wonder where you got up to with each contact and you start confusing conversations and people altogether.
 Wondering “did I tell lawyer Charlie about my childhood yet, or did I tell Simon?”

-30 days in and your in full melt down mode.
+30 days in and you're in full meltdown mode.
 You can’t keep up with the faces, places and names.
 You pull away for a few days hoping some distance will give you clarity.
 When you return your matches are bursting at the seams.
 You feel hope slipping away and it leaves you wondering if you’ll ever be able to find your match in this sea of people.
 You grow cold with overwhelm and numbness sets in.
-In the end you’re just endlessly scrolling for the sake of finding your perfect match.
+In the end, you’re just endlessly scrolling for the sake of finding your perfect match.

 The problem here is not the lack of choice (obviously) but a lack of clarity in you.
 By not having a specific “type” you’re left to consider everyone in your mailbox.
 STOP IT!
 Before you go any further get a pad and a pen and write the qualities you want in a perfect mate.
 From sports fanatic and gardeners who grow their own organic vegetables to basketball players with big families.
 Whatever the quality or trait write it down.